Durable Power of Attorney for Finances

-A durable power of attorney for finances allows you to name someone you trust (called your "attorney-in-fact" or "agent") to handle your finances if you become unable to take care of yourself.
+With a durable power of attorney for finances, you may name someone you trust (called your "attorney-in-fact" or "agent") to handle your finances if you become unable to take care of yourself.
 Every state recognizes this type of document.
-(To learn more about financial powers of attorney, read Nolo's article Durable Financial Power of Attorney: How it Works.)

-As with documents directing medical care, you should seriously consider making a durable power of attorney for finances if you want your partner to manage your money if you become unable to.
-If you don't prepare the document and you later become incapacitated, your partner or other family members will have to ask a court for authority over your financial affairs.
-These proceedings, called "conservatorship proceedings," can be time-consuming and expensive -- and they can be disastrous for unmarried couples if the court names another family member to take over, especially if your finances have been intertwined with those of your partner for a long time.
+As with documents directing medical care, you should seriously consider making a durable financial power of attorney if you want your partner or friend to manage your money when you aren't able to do so.
+If you don't prepare the document and you later become incapacitated, your partner, relative, or friend will have to ask a court for authority over your financial affairs.
+These conservatorship proceedings can be time-consuming and expensive.
+And they can be disastrous for unmarried couples if a judge appoints another family member or even a stranger to take over, especially if your finances have been intertwined with those of your partner for a long time.

-You can make your financial power of attorney effective immediately, or you can specify that it should go into effect only if you become incapacitated; the latter is called a "springing" power of attorney.
-While some people are more comfortable making a springing document, an immediately effective document holds a potential advantage for unmarried couples in a long-term, trusting relationship.
-If you make your document effective immediately, your partner can handle financial transactions for you at any time, even when you are not incapacitated.
+You can make your financial power of attorney effective immediately or you can specify that it should go into effect only if you become incapacitated (what's called a "springing" power of attorney).
+Some people are more comfortable making a springing document.
+But for couples in long-term, trusting relationships, making the document effective immediately can have advantages.
+That way, your partner can handle financial transactions for you at any time, even when you're not incapacitated.
 This can be useful if you are out of town, under the weather, or temporarily unavailable for any other reason.

 When you make a durable power of attorney for finances, you can give your partner (or other attorney-in-fact) as much or as little control over your finances as you wish.
 The powers you grant may include: